Serving Craft Beer at Your Wedding: Tips For The Perfect Pairings

 The first step in serving craft beer at your wedding is to have a signature brew on tap for guests to enjoy as they arrive, or by placing a six-pack of cans or bottles somewhere close to the entrance.
 This way, you’ll be able to offer a variety of different beers without forcing people to wait in line for an hour from the buffet table.

 If you buy extra bottles as gifts or simply making sure you don’t run out, you could make a feature of these as table decorations.
+These can go well with a rustic outdoor summer wedding theme.

 Pick Your Style